rohansuri/learning-go/tour-of-go/README.md

 * Do we have access specifiers in Go?

+* What types are always passed by reference?
+  A copy is not created when passed to functions or returned from them.

 * What's the implementation behind channels?
 Is it analogous to Java's BlockingQueue?

 * What's the advantage of Go's CSP style concurrency?